 The Keychron Q2 Pro is what the K2 Pro becomes when budget isn’t a constraint.
 Full aluminum CNC-machined body, gasket-mounted PCB for significantly reduced typing vibration, QMK/VIA firmware support for complete key remapping without any software running in the background, and the same hot-swappable Mac-compatible layout as the K2 Pro.

-The gasket mount is the meaningful upgrade over the K2 Pro for Mac users who type for long sessions.
-Standard keyboard mounting transmits typing vibration directly through the case to the desk surface, which produces a harder, sharper sound and feel.
-Gasket mounting absorbs that vibration in a silicone layer between the PCB and case, producing a softer, more cushioned typing experience that reduces fatigue during 6-8 hour writing sessions.
+The gasket mount is the meaningful upgrade for Mac users who type for long sessions.
+Standard keyboard mounting transmits typing vibration directly through the case to the desk surface, producing a harder, sharper sound and feel.
+Gasket mounting absorbs that vibration in a silicone layer, producing a softer, more cushioned typing experience that reduces fatigue during 6-8 hour writing sessions.

-Pros: CNC aluminum body, gasket mount for premium typing feel, QMK/VIA for complete remapping, hot-swappable, Mac layout from factory, volume knob, Bluetooth 5.1 plus 2.4GHz.
-Cons: $170-180 is a serious commitment, heavier than plastic-body competitors, QMK setup requires some technical comfort, overkill for users who don’t type heavily.
+Pros: CNC aluminum body, gasket mount for premium typing feel, QMK/VIA, hot-swappable, Mac layout from factory, volume knob, Bluetooth 5.1 plus 2.4GHz.
+Cons: $170-180 is a serious commitment, heavier than plastic-body competitors, QMK setup requires some technical comfort.

 5. Anne Pro 2 — Best Budget Wireless Mechanical for Mac (~$60-70)

-Pros: Affordable entry to wireless mechanical on Mac, compact 60% layout reduces desk footprint, good switch selection, active community and firmware support, reliable brand for the price.
-Cons: Bluetooth 4.0 with slower wake-from-sleep vs. newer boards, Mac keycaps require separate purchase, 60% layout has a real learning curve, two-device pairing limit vs. three on competitors.
+Pros: Affordable entry to wireless mechanical on Mac, compact 60% layout, active community and firmware support, good switch selection.
+Cons: Bluetooth 4.0 with slower wake-from-sleep, Mac keycaps require separate purchase, 60% layout has a real learning curve.

 Comparison Table